bennettslin/bobtail_yearlings_app2/PROMO_NOTES.md

 # Email template
 (Always send from the Dogies Almondine email account)

-Hi xxx, I'm in a rock band called Bobtail Yearlings.
+Hi xxx, my name is Bennett and I'm in a rock band called Bobtail Yearlings.

-(One or two sentences to mention and compliment their work.)

-(Tie their interests and their work to the next lines.)
+(One or two lines to mention and compliment their work.
+Then tie their work or their interests to my project in the next line or two.)

-I'm looking to release a project called Yearling's Bobtail that's one part double album, one part audio webcomic.
+We have a project called Yearling's Bobtail that's one part double album, one part audio webcomic.
 An example song: https://www.yearlingsbobtail.com/2-willy-the-cocoa

-I also promise to help rock music win a Pulitzer prize!
-I mention this in the project overview: https://www.yearlingsbobtail.com/promo/onesheet
+And we promise to help rock music win a Pulitzer prize!
+Which we explain in this project overview: https://www.yearlingsbobtail.com/promo/onesheet

-If you find this project promising, may I ask you to spread the word about my Pulitzer promise?
-It could be just a quick tweet, or else a favorable mention to anyone who might be interested in working with us.
-(Do briefly mention that it needs help from others, but be positive about it.)
-Of course, an album review or interview would also be appreciated!
+If you find our project intriguing, may I ask you to help spread the word about our Pulitzer promise?
+It could be a quick tweet, or a favorable mention to anyone who might want to work with us.
+This is a rather complex project to get off the ground on our own, so we're hoping

-Thanks so much for your time.
+Of course, an album review or interview would also be appreciated.
+Thanks so much for your time!

 Best,
 Bennett

-# Scraps
-The reason I ask is because I made the "mistake" of creating a project that's far too complex to get off the ground without help from others.
-And the indie labels and music press aren't set up to recognize this as a valid problem.
-But it's a catch-22, because any artist who faces this problem will always lack the exposure to bring attention to it!